Explore the Agenda

 • Assessing how evolving European Pharmacopoeia content interacts with MHRA, EMA and other agency expectations to build a coherent, Europe-ready CMC framework

-Senior Adviser, Unit for Pharmaceutical Quality, Norwegian Medical Products Agency
+Senior Advisor Unit for Pharmaceutical Quality, Norwegian Medical Products Agency

 • Interpret how draft mRNA guidelines and ATMP frameworks are shaping regulator expectations for quality, control strategies, and CMC robustness